Larouex/SmartKitchenOPCUA2IoTCentral/WalkInFreezerOverview.md

-# Walk In Freezer - Smart Kitchen OPC-UA Integration with IoTCentral
+# Walk In Freezer - Smart Kitchen OPC-UA Integration with Azure IoT Central
 ![alt text](./Assets/commercial-walkin-freezer-header.png "Walk In Freezer")

 This is a detailed overview of the following...